Free AU Shipping Over $100

 3. Moisturise every day to keep your skin hydrated and smooth.
 Use products that are labelled "non-comedogenic" if you have oily skin, as this means that they won't clog pores and cause more breakouts!

-4. Use sunscreen on any exposed areas of your skin at least once a day - even if it's not sunny outside!
+4. Use good natural sunscreen on any exposed areas of your skin at least once a day - even if it's not sunny outside!
 Sunscreen will help prevent sunburns (which can lead to wrinkles), as well as other harmful effects from being in the sun without proper protection (like cancer!).

 5. Use a face mask - once to twice a week!
 This will feed and nourish your skin, making it look younger and brighter.